liupeirong/ml-vision/TensorflowCustomObjectDetection/README.md

 ### Step 1 - Label the iamges
 You can use tools such as [VoTT](https://github.com/Microsoft/VoTT) or [LabelImg](https://github.com/tzutalin/labelImg) to label images.
 Here we use VoTT to output data in Pascal VOC format.
 - Open the folder which contains your collection of images
 - Put in labels.
 You can train the model to recognize multiple types of objects, but here we will only recognize one type of objects, say, helmets.
 - Go through each image:
     - Draw a bounding box for each occurance of the target object, helmet, in that image,
     - The default label is already applied, click on any other applicable label
 - Export to Pascal VOC format, the output folder will look like this:

-    +Annotations (contains the label info in xml for each image)
+    + +Annotations (contains the label info in xml for each image)
-    +ImageSets
+    + +ImageSets
-      +Main
+      + +Main
-        -{label}_train.txt
+        + -{label}_train.txt
-        -{label}_val.txt
+        + -{label}_val.txt
-    +JPEGImages (contains the image files)
+    + +JPEGImages (contains the image files)
-    -pascal_label_map.pbtxt (map of label and id)
+    + -pascal_label_map.pbtxt (map of label and id)

 ### Step 2 - Prepare the labeled images as input
 Tensorflow Object Detection API takes TFRecords as input, so we need to convert Pascal VOC data to TFRecords.
 The script to do the convertion is located in the [object_detection/dataset_tools folder](https://github.com/tensorflow/models/tree/master/research/object_detection/dataset_tools).
-You need to slightly modify one of the files such as ```create_pascal_tf_record.py``` or ```create_pet_tf_record.py``` to convert your data.
+You need to modify one of the files such as ```create_pascal_tf_record.py``` or ```create_pet_tf_record.py``` to convert your data.
 Pick a script that converts data format close to yours.
-Here we pick ```create_pascal_tf_record.py``` as our template, and did some modification to convert our VoTT output above.
-Here's the modified [script](/TensorflowCustomObjectDetection/create_helmet_tf_record.py).
-Don't worry about making a mistake here, you will quickly see an error when you run the following command, and can come back to adjust the script.
+Here we pick ```create_pascal_tf_record.py``` as our template, and modified [it](/TensorflowCustomObjectDetection/create_helmet_tf_record.py) to convert our VoTT output above.
+Don't worry about making a mistake here, you will quickly see an error when you run the following command if you made a mistake.
 Run the script to convert input data to TFRecords:
 ```bash
 python object_detection/dataset_tools/{my_create_tf_record}.py --data_dir=path/to/VoTToutputFolder --output_dir=path/to/TFRecordsOutput
 ```